Roy Emerson: Biography

 Emerson was born on a farm in Blackbutt, Queensland.
 His family later moved to Brisbane and he received better tennis instruction after attending Brisbane Grammar School and Ipswich Grammar School.
 He played his first singles tour event at the 1951 Southwest Queensland Championships.
 He won his first singles title at the 1953 Queensland Hard Court Championships.

 Emerson won his first Grand Slam tournament doubles title in 1959 at Wimbledon (partnering Neale Fraser).
 In 1961, he captured his first Grand Slam tournament singles title at the Australian Championships, beating compatriot Rod Laver in four sets in the final.
 Later that year, Emerson claimed his second major singles crown when he again beat Laver in the final of the US Championships.

-Known as "Emmo" on the tour, the six-foot right-hander was known for training hard and always being ready for strenuous matches because of his outstanding level of fitness.
-He was primarily a serve-and-volley style player, but was also able to adapt to the rigours of slow courts, allowing him to enjoy success on all surfaces.
+Known as "Emmo" on the tour, the six-foot right-hander was known for training hard and always being ready for strenuous matches because of his level of fitness.
+He was primarily a serve-and-volley style player, but was also able to adapt to the rigours of slow courts, allowing him to play on all surfaces.

 From 1963 to 1967, Emerson won five consecutive men's singles titles at the Australian Championships.
 His record of six Australian men's singles crowns was surpassed in 2019 by Novak Djokovic who won his record seventh.

 Roy Emerson at the 1963 Dutch International Tennis Championships in Hilversum.

 1963 also saw Emerson capture his first French Championships singles title, beating Pierre Darmon in the final.

 Emerson's first Wimbledon singles title came in 1964, with a final victory over Fred Stolle.
 Emerson won 55 consecutive matches during 1964 and finished the year with 109 victories out of 115 matches.
 He won three of the year's four Grand Slam events that year (failing to win only the French Open).

-During his amateur career Emerson received several offers to turn professional, including an £38,000 offer made at the end of 1964 by Jack Kramer, but declined and opted to remain an amateur.
+During his amateur career, Emerson received several offers to turn professional, including an £38,000 offer made at the end of 1964 by Jack Kramer, but declined and opted to remain an amateur.

 In 1966, Emerson rejected a $100,000 guarantee over two years offer to turn pro, stating that he "couldn't afford to take a pay cut."
 It was estimated that Emerson and Santana were paid about $1,000 to $1,500 a week in living expenses alone from their national tennis associations as "shamateurs".